1.1 We are committed to safeguarding the privacy of our website visitors. in this policy we explain how we will handle your personal data.

 4. Providing your personal data to others

-4.1 We may disclose your personal data to any member of our MakeUpInBusiness Avon sales leader team, insofar as reasonably necessary for the purposes, and on the legal bases, set out in this policy.
+4.1 We may disclose your personal data to a member of our MakeUpInBusiness Avon sales leader team, insofar as reasonably necessary for the purposes of providing further information on joining Avon, and on the legal bases, set out in this policy.

 4.2 We may disclose your personal data to our insurers or professional advisers insofar as reasonably necessary for the purposes of obtaining or maintaining insurance coverage, managing risks, obtaining professional advice, or the establishment, exercise or defence of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.